firefly-iii/docs/docs/docs/firefly-iii/advanced-installation/cron.md

 # Cron jobs

+TODO clean me up

 Firefly III supports several feature that requires you to run a cron job:

 1. [Recurring transactions](../advanced-concepts/recurring.md).
 Firefly III can automatically create transactions for you.
 If Firefly III is to actually create these recurring transactions for you, someone or something must verify every single day if a new transaction is due to be created.
 2. [Automatic budgeting](../concepts/budgets.md).
 Firefly III can automatically set your budgets for you.
 3. [Warnings about bills](../advanced-concepts/bills.md).
 Firefly III will warn you when bills are ending or expected to be renewed or cancelled.
+4. TODO also currencies

+TODO list is not interesting.

 ## Running the cron job